SAFE: Machine Unlearning With Shard Graphs: Efficient implementation of

 \section{Efficient implementation of \name}

-Training independent large models on hundreds of shards leads to prohibitive storage and inference costs, and increases the expected cost of retraining for each forgetting request.
+Training independent large models on hundreds of shards leads to prohibitive storage and inference costs, and increases the expected cost of retraining for each forget request.
 This suggest using a shared backbone and a series of small shard-specific adapters.
-We use a variant of Open-InCA cross-attention adapters \cite{inca}, which lends itself easily to massive parallel training and inference while also providing high-accuracy on difficult fine-grained classification tasks.
+We use a variant of Open-InCA cross-attention adapters \cite{inca}, which lend themself easily to massive parallel training and inference (See Appendix \ref{sec:open_inca_safe} for details) while also providing high-accuracy on difficult fine-grained classification tasks.
+With Open-InCA adapters, we can efficiently compartmentalize the training data of each shard to its corresponding Open-InCA class parameters.